Content

 5. Green Tea

-If you regularly drink green tea, you’re probably aware of its health benefits.
-A major one is that it’s rich in antioxidants like vitamin C, but if you’re curious about other benefits, read our guide on green tea for hair.
+If you regularly drink green tea, you’re probably aware of its many health benefits.
+A major one?
+It’s rich in antioxidants like vitamin C. There’s also been a fair amount of research around green tea for hair.

 One of the most important compounds in green tea is epigallocatechin gallate, or EGCG, an antioxidant linked to many of green tea’s positive health effects.